mdalzell/mattdalzell.com/src/blog/top-developer-gripes-2020-edition.md

   - Flutter
 draft: false
 ---
 Software engineers live for optimization and efficiency.
 It's the nature of our profession.
 So when something slows slows me down, especially when it seems unnecessary, I get frustrated.
-Here is a rant of my top annoyances so far this year, in no particular order:
+Here is a rant of my top time sinks so far this year, in no particular order:

 **Mobile Emulators**